The Ultimate Guide To Church Texting

 Use a local phone number

 Use a 10-digit, local phone number when texting people.
 This humanizes the text, rather than a shortcode that people immediately write off as spam.
 Plus, properly registered 10-digit local phone numbers (which Text In Church takes care of for its members) are now the most trusted phone numbers for delivering text messages.
-It also allows for two-way messaging.
-Churches don’t want to use texting to shout information at people; they want to build relationships and foster connections.
-Two-way messaging allows you to send texts back and forth with another individual.

 We have your local number taken care of!
 Start a free 14-day trial of Text In Church to get started in minutes.